gdampf/uTerm/README.md

 -------------------------------------------------------------------------------
 STM32F030F4/Firmware/

-Source code distributed under GPLV3.
+Source code distributed under GPLV3, with exception of fontedit.py that is distributed under BSD license.